tayiorbeii/egghead.io_redux_course_notes/01-Intro_and_3_Principles_of_Redux.md

 [Video Link](https://egghead.io/lessons/javascript-redux-describing-state-changes-with-actions?series=getting-started-with-redux)

 The second principle of Redux is that **the *state tree* is read only**.

+You cannot modify or write to it.

 Any time you want to change the state, you have to dispatch an **action**.
 An action is a plain JS object describing the change.
-Just like the state is the minimal representation of the data, the action is the minimal representation of the change to that data.
+Just like the state is the minimal representation of your app's data, the action is the minimal representation of the change to that data.

-The only requirement for an action is that it has a type property (conventionally a String).
+There's no set structure for the action object.
+There's only one requirement: it needs a type property (conventionally a String, since they can be serialized).

-For example, in a counter app, there are `INCREMENT` and `DECREMENT` actions.
-In the case of a ToDo app, the display components don't know how an item was added to the list-- all they know is that an `ADD_TODO` action was dispatched, with `text` content "hey" and a sequential `id`.
+For example, a counter app can contain `INCREMENT` and `DECREMENT` actions that adjust its count.
+In the case of a ToDo app, the display components don't know how an item was added to the list — all they know is that an `ADD_TODO` action was dispatched, with `text` content "hey" and a sequential `id`.

+This approach scales well to medium and complex apps.

 The overall principle here is that the state is read only, and can only be modified by dispatching actions.